JakobGM/astrality/CONTRIBUTING.rst

 Improving the documentation
 ===========================

-If find something you would like to improve in `the documentation <https://astrality.readthedocs.io/en/latest/index.html>`_, follow these steps:
+If you find something you would like to improve in `the documentation <https://astrality.readthedocs.io/en/latest/index.html>`_, follow these steps:

 * Navigate to the page that you would like to edit on https://astrality.readthedocs.io.
 * Press the "Edit on GitHub" link in the upper right corner.